abinit/abinit/doc/installation.md

 The *configure* step produces the set of Makefile files (among other things), taking into account information about your machine and the "hostname".ac9 file.
 It takes three minute or less.
 The *make* step compiles everything, according to the Makefile files produced in the previous step.
+The executables will be located in the subdirectory ~abinit/src/98_main, if you have chosen to issue ./configure in the ~abinit directory.
+If you have issued ./configure in another directory, it will be placed accordingly.

+!!! important

-The time required to build everything is highly dependent on the compiler and platform.
+    The time required to build
+    everything is highly dependent on the compiler and platform.
 On a 2.8 GHz quad-proc machine (using *make -j4*), the whole compilation is about 10 minutes.
     On other platforms, with only one processor, it might be more than one hour.

-The executables will be located in the subdirectory ~abinit/src/98_main, if you have chosen to issue ./configure in the ~abinit directory.
-If you have issued ./configure in another directory, it will be placed accordingly.

 The *make* command accepts the name of the target(s) as optional argument.
 To compile only one of the executable after the configure step, issue